google/nomulus/docs/configuration.md

 `nomulus` tool application can share the same client id for the same environment.

-There are three steps to configuration.
+There are two steps to configuration.

 *   **Create the client id in App Engine:** Go to your project's ["Credentials" page](https://console.developers.google.com/apis/credentials)